hollasch/LSON/Scalars.md

     "0x"[0-9]+

-For this scalar type, the ultimate size is unhandled.
-If an application is unable to support a particular count scalar, it must preserve the value's string representation on output.
+For this element type, the ultimate size is unhandled.
+If an application is unable to support a particular count element, it must preserve the value's string representation on output.

-Because these values can collide with other numeric types, bare word expressions are sensitive to the exact order of scalar recognition, which the application must make clear.
+Because these values can collide with other numeric types, bare word expressions are sensitive to the exact order of element type recognition, which the application must make clear.

 ### CountN
-These scalar types denote the storage size for a particular value, where N denotes the number of bits.
+These element types denote the storage size for a particular value, where N denotes the number of bits.
 For example, `count8` stores unsigned 8-bit values, and `count64` would be unsigned 64-bit values.
 The particular set of supported variants is up to the application.
 Because a specific size is specified, it is undefined how any particular application handles values too large to fit (such